wp-cli/handbook/commands/transient/type.md

 # wp transient type

-Determine type of transients implementation.
+Determines the type of transients implementation.

 Indicates whether the transients API is using an object cache or the options table.

+For a more complete explanation of the transient cache, including the network|site cache, please see docs for `wp transient`.

 ### EXAMPLES